brakmic/purescript-redux/docs/Tutorial.md

                         _ -> v
 ```

-We also want to get immediate information regarding any state changes.
+We also want to be informed regarding any state changes.
 Therefore we define yet another `callback`.

 ```haskell
 callback :: forall e.
 Store -> Eff (reduxM :: ReduxM, console :: CONSOLE | e) Unit